Menu

 TVK chief Thalapathy Vijay.
 Credit: x.com/TVKHQITWingOffl

-Actor-turned-politician Vijay’s wife Sankgeetha has filed for divorce, accusing the Tamilaga Vettri Kazhagam (TVK) leader of having an extramarital affair with a female actor.
+Actor-turned-politician Vijay’s wife, Sankgeetha Sornalingam, has filed for divorce in a family court in Chengalpattu, Tamil Nadu, accusing the Tamilaga Vettri Kazhagam (TVK) chief of having an extramarital affair with a female actor.

-“The marriage has broken down, irretrievably and is incapable of revival.
-The petitioner cannot continue in a relationship that has become a constant source of mental agony, indignity, humiliation and suffering,” the petition said.
+“The marriage has broken down irretrievably and is incapable of revival.
+The petitioner cannot continue in a relationship that has become a constant source of mental agony, indignity, humiliation and suffering,” the petition states.

-The divorce plea has been filed under Sections 27(1)(a), (b), (d) and Sections 36 & 37 of the Special Marriage Act, 1954.
-Along with dissolution of marriage, Sankgeetha has sought residence rights, permanent alimony, and other reliefs.
+The plea was filed under Sections 27(1)(a), (b) and (d), and Sections 36 and 37 of the Special Marriage Act, 1954.
+Along with dissolution of marriage, she has sought residence rights, permanent alimony and other relief.

 journalist-ad